Denmark – A Case to Answer

 The Danish authorities succeeded in preventing me from having my application as to Article 3 that my total solitary confinement for 309 days was torture.
 After I made this application in August 1980, they hid all communication with the European Commission of Human Rights, from my lawyers, and me until November 1982.
 This was in breach of my rights and free access to correspondence with the ECHR.

-This was a blatant breach of the Convention and allowed the Danish authorities to prevent me from taking my application of mental torture during the long 309 days total solitary confinement, to the European Court of Human Rights.
+This was a blatant breach of the Convention and allowed the Danish authorities to prevent me from taking my application for mental torture during the long 309 days of total solitary confinement, at the European Court of Human Rights.

-This year it is the 70th anniversary of the European Convention on Human Rights, and 40 years since my arrest for alleged tax evasion, resulting in 1492 days of pretrial incarceration and 309 in total solitary confinement.
-Last May it was 30 years since my victory at the European Court of Human Rights, a judgement made by the Full Court of 17 member’s Judges.
+In 2020 it was the 70th anniversary of the European Convention on Human Rights, and 40 years since my arrest for alleged tax evasion, which resulted in 1492 days of pretrial incarceration and 309 in total solitary confinement.
+Last May it was 33 years since my victory at the European Court of Human Rights, a judgement made by the Full Court of 17 member Judges.

-In the 1980s, the Danish authorities used the media including the state-run television, radio, the tabloid press and created public opinion, they demonised me and constantly misreported everything; and passed off propaganda as “news” with editorial bias.
+In the 1980s, the Danish authorities used the media including the state-run television, radio, and the tabloid press and created public opinion, they demonised me and constantly misreported everything; passing off propaganda as “news” with editorial bias.
 The only major independent newspaper Information covered the case with some objectivity.
-Information’s Editorial Leader 24th September 1982 (A political and economic independent newspaper in Denmark) had made the factual observation in the editorial.
+Information’s Editorial Leader 24th September 1982 (A political and economic independent newspaper in Denmark) made the factual observation in the editorial.
 The leader refers to me as “H.”